levoai/docs/docs/levo-cli/levo-cli-command-reference.md

                                   pointing to a live host that implements the endpoints that are present in the test plan.
                                   [required]

-  -a, --auth TEXT                 Use in conjunction with '--auth'.
-For basic
-                                  authentication this specifies the target
-                                  server's user and password.
-Example:
-                                  USER:PASSWORD .
-For token and apikey
-                                  authentication this is the appropriate
-                                  key:value.

-  -A, --auth-type [basic|token|apikey]
-                                  The authentication mechanism to be used.
-                                  Defaults to 'basic'.  [default: basic]

   --disable-reporting-to-saas     Do not send test reports to Levo's SaaS
                                   portal.
   --test-plan TEXT                --test-plan must specify a valid Levo
-                                  Resource Name (LRN) or a path to a Levo Test Plan folder.
-This folder must be accessible from the CLI container. [required]
+                                  Resource Name (LRN) or a path to a Levo Test Plan folder (accessible from the CLI
+                                  container).  [required]
   -H, --header TEXT               Custom header that will be used in all
                                   requests to the target server.
 Example: -H "Authorization: Bearer 123" .
   --show-errors-tracebacks        Show full tracebacks for internal errors.
                                   [default: False]
   --env-file TEXT                 Path to YAML file with environment
-                                  definitions (AuthN/AuthZ info, etc.) This
+                                  definitions (AuthN/AuthZ info, etc.).
+This
                                   file must be accessible from the CLI container.
   -v, --verbosity [NOTSET|DEBUG|INFO|WARNING|ERROR|CRITICAL]
   -h, --help                      Show this message and exit.
 ```